Lonami/pyndustric/README.md

 ## Known limitations

 Beware of very long programs, [there is a current limitation of 1000 instructions][limit-k].

+Currently only one memory cell is supported, which is used for the call stack.

+This program has hardly had any testing, so if you believe your program is misbehaving, there's a possibility that the compiler has a bug.

+## Contributing

+Contributors are more than welcome!
+Maybe you can improve the documentation, add something I missed, implement support for more Python features, or write a peephole optimizer for the compiler's output!

 [f-string]: https://docs.python.org/3/reference/lexical_analysis.html#f-strings
 [ip-not-reset]: https://github.com/Anuken/Mindustry/issues/4189